onlyteo/ktor-sandbox/ktor-cqrs-kafka/README.md

 ### Backend

-The Backend is a REST API application based on Ktor.
+The Backend is a Kafka Streams application based on Ktor.

 ### Frontend API

-The Frontend API is a REST API application based on Ktor.
+The Frontend API is a REST API and Kafka application based on Ktor.

 ### Frontend